Celebrated Entrepreneur and Philanthropist

 This was ultimately achieved in 2018, when the original Bitcoin protocol was freed of its artificial constraints.
 Because alternative protocols colluded with corrupt exchanges to steal the original trading tickers, Bitcoin now trades on exchanges as Bitcoin Satoshi Vision (BSV).

-Ayre Ventures is the world’s largest venture capital organization that invests in companies using Bitcoin for data management and valuation abilities at enterprise scale.
-Ayre has also invested in TAAL Distributed Information Technologies, which began life as a Bitcoin mining operation but has since expanded into a major blockchain infrastructure business.
+Ayre Ventures is the world’s largest venture capital firm primarily focused on enterprise blockchain technology, targeting firms engaged in data management and valuation abilities at enterprise scale.
+This includes TAAL Distributed Information Technologies, which began life as a digital asset mining operation but has since expanded into a major enterprise blockchain infrastructure business.
+Ayre Ventures also engages in private equity deals, including acquiring a majority stake in nChain, a leading blockchain engineering and advisory company. nChain has a market-leading patent portfolio that Forbes described as impacting “corporate implementations built by some of the largest companies in the world.”

-To counter those who continue to promote BTC as Bitcoin, Ayre launched the CoinGeek media division.
-This was followed in 2018 by the first CoinGeek Conference in Hong Kong, which brought together entrepreneurs, developers, engineers, venture capitalists, policymakers, government regulators, journalists, miners, transaction processors and executives of established big enterprise businesses to further explore BSV’s disruptive potential.
-After seven successful outings on three continents, the CoinGeek Conference was rebranded to the BSV Global Blockchain Convention which made its debut in Dubai in May 2022.
+In 2018, Ayre launched the CoinGeek media division to counter the recklessly speculative message promoted by pump-and-dump ‘crypto’ boosters.
+The first CoinGeek Conference followed, bringing together entrepreneurs, developers, engineers, venture capitalists, policymakers, government regulators, journalists, miners, transaction processors and executives of established large enterprise businesses to further explore the disruptive potential of enterprise blockchain.
+After eight successful events at locations around the globe, the rebranded London Blockchain Conference made its official debut in its new permanent home in 2023.

 Part of Calvin’s motivation for supporting blockchain’s growth is the technology’s ability to improve the lives of the less fortunate.
 Altruism has been a key aspect of the Calvin Ayre story.